HDO-PRO/hdo-pro/README.md

 | **Availability**       | Publicly available on the website| Private access only               |
 | **Source Code**        | Proprietary                      | Not shared or available           |

-HDO PRO is a fully enhanced and private experience for users who value seamless streaming, improved navigation, and privacy.
+HDO PRO is a fully enhanced and private experience for users who value seamless playback, improved navigation, and privacy.

 ---